mlauter/hacker_school_progress/progress.md

 * more algorithms/job interview/take home assignment practice

 # Sep 5
-* phonebook jobs prep challenge. so much sql.
+* phonebook jobs prep challenge. so much sql. maybe should have checked out argparse and maybe should have used separate database for each phonebook

 # Sep 4
 * wrote test for bpython